Eating Disorder Community Groups

 • National

-Body Peace is an online program for anyone in Canada aged 14+ who is living with an eating disorder or concerned about their relationship with food, body, and/or exercise.
-A diagnosis or referral is not needed.
-The program, powered by Body Brave and Eating Disorders Nova Scotia, is free of charge.
+Body Peace Canada is a free online resource for anyone in Canada aged 14+ who is living with an eating disorder or concerned about their relationship with food, body, and/or exercise.
+Connect with a trained Peer Mentor for individual support, join a Peer Support group, check out the videos, worksheets, live workshops, and other resources.
+Body Peace Canada is powered by Eating Disorders Nova Scotia.
 Visit here to learn more.

 • Eating Disorders Nova Scotia

-• Family & Friends Peer Support Group: Monthly meetings led by parent peer support mentors include peer-to-peer sharing, support, education, guidance, encouragement, and hope.
+• Family Peer Support Group: Meets monthly via Zoom and is open to anyone in Canada.
+Led by trained parent peer supporters, the groups are an opportunity for peer-to-peer sharing, support, education, guidance, encouragement, and hope.

 • Looking Glass Foundation for Eating Disorders